 The elements and principles of art are the building blocks for every piece you create.
 It doesn't matter if you think about the elements consciously or design intuitively.
 Every single work of art you see is made of various combinations of texture, shape, line, color, and value.
 They are the basic five-letter alphabet of the visual language.

 One of my favorite courses to teach is The Elements of Art.
 I've been working for a long time to bring this course to you online and it's finally ready.
-I'm not quite sure how to describe it to you - it's fun like kindergarten playtime, but also a seriously informative and in depth study of composition.
-Gaining an understanding of the elements can be kind of life changing for an artist.
+I'm not quite sure how to describe it to you - it's fun like kindergarten playtime, but also a seriously informative and iIN DEPTH and INTENSE study of composition.
+Gaining an understanding of the elements can be an exciting revelation for an artist.
 Being able to articulate and understand what you already know can help you to see your work, and the world, with new eyes.
 It can help you move your unique vision from your mind out into the world where you can share it.

 There is no end to education.
 It is not that you read a book, pass an examination, and finish with education.
 The whole of life, from the moment you are born to the moment you die, is a process of learning. -Jiddu Krishnamurti

 Whether you have a formal background in art or are completely self taught, this course is something you can truly benefit from.
-Check your fall calendar now and save the date!
+Register now as enrollment is limited.

 - September 13th: welcome and course philosophy